Kizz Daniel dreams of performing 'Buga' at Qatar 2022 World Cup

-Nigerian music sensational, Kizz Daniel has said he wants to perform his hit track, 'Buga' at the 2022 World Cup in Qatar.
+Nigerian music sensation, Kizz Daniel has stated his intentions to perform his hit track, 'Buga' at the 2022 World Cup in Qatar.

 The Afrobeat star revealed this in a tweet via his official Twitter handle @KizzDaniel on Wednesday, June 22.

-Kizz Daniel's masterpiece with Alhaji Tekno is already the third most-streamed song in 2022 according to data compiled by TurnTable Chart.
+Kizz Daniel's new masterpiece is already the third most-streamed song in 2022 according to data compiled by TurnTable Chart.

 Many celebrities and well-known public figures have joined in the trending 'Buga' challenge on social media with Liberia's president, George Oppong Weah being the latest.